unimarkup/specification/Unimarkup_Language_ReferenceManual.md

 - `"background" : { }`

-  The background object has several different values.
+  The background object has several values.
 If a value is not set, the parent value is taken (At document level, the parent value is the default value).

   - `"color" : "<color unit>"`